-fuboTV is the latest skinny bundle on the scene.
-In a past life, this service was solely focused on soccer fans.
+In a past life, fuboTV was solely focused on soccer fans.
 That’s not the case anymore: now, fuboTV has channels like AMC and FX in addition to its formidable lineup of sports- and soccer-focused channels.
 There’s still a sports bias here, but there’s a decent variety of live TV available through the service.
-Read our full review of fuboTV here, and check out the service’s free trial here.
+Using fuboTV’s main English-language bundle, fubo Premier, to watch live TV on Apple TV will cost you $39.99 per month (or $44.99 per month in select markets).
+Read our review of fuboTV here, or check it out for yourself by clicking the link below and signing up for the service’s free trial.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: